What is the definition of an "international student" at Bryn Mawr?

 Can I apply for financial aid after I am admitted and enrolled?

-No, an international student must declare her intent to apply for financial aid on the Common Application at the time she applies for admission.
-She must also submit her financial aid application and supporting documents by the stated deadline.
-If she does not request financial aid when applying for admission, she is not eligible to request it at any time in the future while at Bryn Mawr.
+No, international students must declare their intent to apply for financial aid on the Common Application at the time they apply for admission.
+They must also submit their financial aid application and supporting documents by the stated deadline.
+If they do not request financial aid when applying for admission, they are not eligible to request it at any time in the future while at Bryn Mawr.

 If I took a gap year after high school and have been taking college-level courses, do I apply as a transfer or as a first-year student?

-If a student has not matriculated full-time into a college or university and has not yet completed one full semester, she may apply as a first-year student.
+If you have matriculated full-time to a college or university and completed a full semester of work, you must apply as a transfer student.
 International students applying as first-year students are eligible to apply for financial aid.

 Does Bryn Mawr offer credit for international exams?

 Yes.
-Bryn Mawr awards students up to eight (8) academic units for qualifying scores on the International Baccalaureate Diploma.
-Credit is awarded for an overall score of 35 or higher.
-For students who have a score of 30 or higher and honors scores on three HL exams, credit may also be awarded.
+Bryn Mawr awards students up to 8 academic units for qualifying scores on the International Baccalaureate Diploma.
 Bryn Mawr awards similar credit for General Certificate of Education (GCE) A-Level exams.
 Additional details are available here.

 Is there an orientation program for international students?

 Yes.
-The Office of International Student Services coordinates an orientation for international students prior to classes beginning in the fall.
-To determine a student's eligibility to attend this orientation, please contact the Office of International Student Services directly.
+International Student and Scholar Services and Advising coordinates an orientation for international students prior to classes beginning in the fall.

 Can international students stay on campus during breaks?